 What is an eating disorder?

-An eating disorder is a health condition that causes a serious and potentially life-threatening change in your normal eating habits.
-What many people may not realise is that eating disorders aren't necessarily about food - they're often a sign of underlying worries and emotional stress.
+An eating disorder is a mental health condition that causes a serious and potentially life-threatening change in your normal eating habits.
+Eating disorders can involve eating too much, eating too little, or obsessing over your body weight, shape and how you look.

 Three common eating disorders are: